On-demand resources, in-demand skills

 --

 Do!
-The Implicit Association Test
+Take the Implicit Association Test

 This series of online tests, developed by Harvard in 2011, reveal the full extent of one's own unconscious biases by category; skin-tone, sexuality, weight, disability - the list goes on.
 It's an enlightening and often surprising experience, and the best first step towards recognising, then changing, your behaviour.